 Zachary Fryer holds a Juris Doctorate from the Northwestern University School of Law in Chicago.
 He earned his Bachelor of Science from Michigan State University, with high honors and as a member of its Honors College.
 Prior to starting the firm, Mr. Fryer was a partner in a boutique law firm and, previous to that, in a major Detroit-based law firm.
 Mr. Fryer is a member of the State Bar of Michigan.

 Mr. Fryer has written on a variety of topics related to insurance, alternative risk transfer and health care law.
-He was a contributing author of the practice guide Alternative Risk Financing Options for Healthcare Organizations, published by the American Health Lawyers Association in 2005, and has also published articles in the journal of the Insurance Law Section of the State Bar of Michigan.
-He has spoken at conferences including the 9th Annual USA Risk Group Executive Educational Conference held in May, 2014, where he co-presented the captive insurance industry regulatory update; the panel discussion, “Navigating Healthcare Captives In Stormy Insurance Times” at the annual meeting of the Captive Insurance Companies Association in March, 2009; co-presented “Physician Owned Captives,” a web seminar sponsored by Strategic Risk Services (Cayman) Ltd.,, in November 2006; co-presented “Captives 101” at the conference of the Leading Edge Alliance in October 2006; and jointly presented on the topic "Evaluating Risk Financing Alternatives – RRG vs. Captive vs. Self-Insurance Trusts vs. Large Self-Insured Retention (SIR) Limits," at the IBC Captive Forum in September 2005.
+He was a contributing author of the practice guide Alternative Risk Financing Options for Healthcare Organizations, published by the American Health Lawyers Association, and has also published articles in the journal of the Insurance Law Section of the State Bar of Michigan.
+He has spoken at conferences including the annual USA Risk Group Executive Educational Conference (captive insurance industry regulatory update); the annual Captive Insurance Companies Association (CICA) conference (healthcare captives during a hard market); a webinar for Strategic Risk Services (Cayman) Ltd. (physician-owned captives); the Leading Edge Alliance (Captives 101); and the IBC Captive Forum (evaluating risk financing alternatives).

 Zachary Fryer can be reached at firstname.lastname@example.org or

-Justin Peruski has been practicing corporate and insurance law since 2003 and he possesses extensive experience organizing and representing single-parent and multi-owner captive insurance companies and risk retention groups in leading captive insurance domiciles in the U.S. and internationally.
+Justin Peruski has been practicing corporate and insurance law at top-tier law firms since 2003.
+He possesses extensive experience organizing and representing single-parent and multi-owner captive insurance companies and risk retention groups in leading captive insurance domiciles in the U.S. and internationally.
 Mr. Peruski provides advice on corporate, governance and insurance aspects of alternative risk programs, and counsels businesses and owners/sponsors of alternative risk financing arrangements on regulatory and strategic matters.

-Mr. Peruski has experience drafting and negotiating a wide range of transactional and commercial contracts in the insurance, healthcare, real estate, property management, manufacturing, information technology, food services, sports and entertainment, and automotive industries, and also reviews and interprets insurance policies and analyzes questions of coverage.
+Mr. Peruski has experience drafting and negotiating a wide range of transactional and commercial contracts in insurance, healthcare, real estate, property management, manufacturing, information technology, food services, sports and entertainment, and automotive industries, he also reviews and interprets insurance policies and analyzes questions of coverage.
 In addition, Mr. Peruski is familiar with areas of healthcare law relevant to the regulatory compliance of healthcare captive insurance companies and their owners, including state and federal reporting requirements and tax-exempt issues such as private inurement.
-In addition, he represents non-U.S. entities in establishing and maintaining a business presence in the U.S.
+He also represents non-U.S. entities (domiciled in EMEA and APAC) in establishing and maintaining a business presence in the U.S.

 Justin Peruski holds a Juris Doctorate from the Wayne State University Law School in Detroit.
-At law school he was President of the Federalist Society, President of the Christian Legal Society, and a Senior Member of Moot Court.
-He served as an appellate intern for the Wayne County Prosecutor’s Office, interned in Germany for the United States Army JAG Corps, and served as a judicial intern for the Michigan Supreme Court.
+At law school he was President of both the Federalist Society and Christian Legal Society, and a Senior Member of Moot Court.
+During law school, internships included: the Wayne County Prosecutor’s Office appellate division, the United States Army JAG Corps, and the Michigan Supreme Court.
 Mr. Peruski earned his Bachelor of Arts in Interdisciplinary Humanities (English, Philosophy and Psychology) from Michigan State University.
-Prior to partnering with the firm, Mr. Peruski was an equity partner in a major Detroit-based law firm.
 Mr. Peruski is a member of the State Bar of Michigan and is admitted to the U.S. District Court for the Eastern District of Michigan.